pcda18/pcda18.github.io/week-02.md

 > _Output:_
 >
 >     ["their after-life.
-In July, 1692, with Sir William Temple's help,\n", 'Jonathan Swift commenced M.A. in Oxford, as of Hart Hall.
-In 1694,\n', "Swift's ambition having been thwarted by an offer of a clerkship, of 120\n", 'pounds a year, in the Irish Rolls, he broke from Sir William Temple, took\n', 'orders, and obtained, through other influence, in January, 1695, the\n']
+In July, 1692, with Sir William Temple's help,\r\n", 'Jonathan Swift commenced M.A. in Oxford, as of Hart Hall.
+In 1694,\r\n', "Swift's ambition having been thwarted by an offer of a clerkship, of 120\r\n", 'pounds a year, in the Irish Rolls, he broke from Sir William Temple, took\r\n', 'orders, and obtained, through other influence, in January, 1695, the\r\n']

 We could easily use a for loop with the `strip()` function to remove newlines from each string in the list, but the following line does the same in a shorter form.
 Here `open()` creates a file stream and `read()` returns the file’s contents as a single string.
 Finally, `splitlines()` returns a list of lines in the string `some_text`, removing newline characters along the way.
 Let's load the file using `splitlines()` and compare the results.

 ```
-swift_lines = open(filepath).read().splitlines()
+swift_lines = open(filepath, encoding='utf8').read().splitlines()

 swift_lines[100:105]
 ```